falbas/Puslitbang-BMKG-BE/README.md

     "message": "all input is required"
 }
 {
-    "message": "email has already taken"
+    "message": "email is already taken"
 }
 ```